 She served as the captain of the women’s lacrosse team at BC both junior and senior years and was awarded All ACC honors in both her sophomore and junior seasons.
 As a senior at BC, Jenna was awarded All ACC academic honors and the Mo Maloney Community Service Award.
 Prior to arriving at The New Hampton School, Jenna joined 3DLacrosse as the girl’s director and coached three sports at North Yarmouth Academy in Maine.
 Jenna is now the coach for the 2018 3D Select club team.
 Jenna lives with her husband Justin in Galletly House.

-Two New Hampton School teams celebrate back to back Lakes Region Championship titles on Saturday; the Women's Varsity Softball defeated Tilton School Rams and the Men's Varsity Lacrosse team, closed a second undefeated season, with a hard-fought battle against Brewster Academy Bobcats.
+Two New Hampton School teams celebrated back to back Lakes Region Championship titles on Saturday; the Women's Varsity Softball team defeated the Tilton School Rams, and the Men's Varsity Lacrosse team closed a second undefeated season with a hard-fought battle against the Brewster Academy Bobcats.

 Husky Nation has enjoyed a rigorous and inspiring spring athletic season with full of impressive talent and teamwork.
 While varsity teams will compete in the Lakes Region Tournament this week, we celebrated a great season and recognized specific athletes for the contributions last night.
 Good luck to our varsity teams competing this week and congratulations to all on a fantastic season!